hastinbe/i3-volume/README.md

 Example of notifications using [notify-osd]:

 ![Volume Notifications](https://github.com/hastinbe/i3-volume/blob/master/volume-notifications.png)

+#### ALSA mixer and PulseAudio
+Volume control can be done through either [alsa-utils], [pulseaudio-utils], or both.
+Use one of the example configuration files to get started.

+#### Notifications
+Notifications are provided by [libnotify].
+Any [libnotify] compatible notification daemon can be used for notifications.
+The most common are [notify-osd] and [dunst].

+If you are using [dunst], you may optionally choose to use `dunstify` instead of `notify-send` by adding the `-y` option.

+Expiration time of notifications can be changed using the `-e <time_in_milliseconds>` option.
+Default is 1500 ms. (Ubuntu's Notify OSD and GNOME Shell both ignore the expiration parameter.)

 ## Common Issues
 * [alsa-utils] won't unmute if `pulseaudio` is running.
 You must disable pulseaudio's auto respawn and terminate the `pulseaudio` process.
 Or use [pulseaudio-utils] for unmuting.